Table of Content:

 echo &sep=' ' $value...

-(When you calling functions, options are always optional.)
+(When you call functions, options are always optional.)

 Commands taking value inputs